TBridge1/cyclist-gesture-recognition-system/README.md

     └─cvfpscalc.py
 </pre>
 ### app.py
-This is a sample program for inference.<br>
+This is the main program for interacting and recognising gestures.<br>
 In addition, learning data (key points) for hand sign recognition,<br>
-You can also collect training data (index finger coordinate history) for finger gesture recognition.

-### keypoint_classification.ipynb
+### keypoint_classification.py
 This is a model training script for hand sign recognition.

-### point_history_classification.ipynb
-This is a model training script for finger gesture recognition.

 ### model/keypoint_classifier
 This directory stores files related to hand sign recognition.<br>